jordwalke/PackageJsonForCompilers/README.md

 Now, consider if `TARGET_ARCHITECTURE` is `arm64` (different than host), and *only the dependency from `PackageA` to `PackageC`* is marked in `buildTimeOnlyDependencies`.
-There's still *one* version of `PackageC` resolved, but it changes the number of times `PackageJsonForCompilers` will compile it.  `PackageA` needs to run `PackageC` at build time (so on the host architecture) and `PackageB` needs to run `PackageC` at runtime.
-Since the runtime architecture is different than the build time architecture, `PackageJsonForCompilers` will ensure that at package install time, `PackageC` is compiled twice into appropriately suffixed `_build`/`_install` directories, even though there's only one *version* of `PackageC`'s source resolved on disk.
+There's still *one* version of `PackageC` resolved, but it changes the number of times `pjc` will compile it.  `PackageA` needs to run `PackageC` at build time (so on the host architecture) and `PackageB` needs to run `PackageC` at runtime.
+Since the runtime architecture is different than the build time architecture, `pjc` will ensure that at package install time, `PackageC` is compiled twice into appropriately suffixed `_build`/`_install` directories, even though there's only one *version* of `PackageC`'s source resolved on disk.